In this roundup we’re going to be checking out some of the awesome tools Firefox has in its collection of Developer Tools.

 This tool will be more useful as we see more and more variable fonts used on the web.

-Firefox also has a Flexbox inspector, whose highlighter can be toggled on and off in a couple of different places:
+Firefox developer tools also feature a Flexbox inspector, whose highlighter can be toggled on and off in a couple of different places:

 That purple dot allows us to change the color of the highlighter–and highlighting the container in the example gives us a dotted area like so: